Why Performative Luxury Is Out—and Designing Legacy Is In

 Performative luxury shows up as:

-Spotlight Moments: That one “VIP retreat” photo op, perfectly staged, where everyone clinks flutes—but nobody talks about what comes after.
+Spotlight Moments: The “VIP retreat” photo op, perfectly staged, where everyone clinks flutes but no one talks about what resulted after or the next steps of action.

 Highlight Reels: The curated carousel of press features, awards, and celebrity clients, shared once… then tucked away.

-Status Symbols: The expensive handbag, the private-jet flex, the multi-thousand-dollar office makeover.
+Status Symbols: The expensive handbag, the private-jet flex, the multi-thousand-dollar hauls with no depth and personality.

 Legacy by Design: The New Luxury